Innocent Spolin Law Client Charged with Murder Walks Free After All Charges DroppedPublished on July 19, 2019

 The Orange County Sheriff’s Office and other Southern California law enforcement agencies have been hiring gang members to obtain confessions from suspects in detention.
 The practice, unfortunately, is lawful and widespread throughout the United States.
 But in this case, the Orange County police and prosecutors allegedly stood by as their gang member informants used death threats to obtain some confessions.
 This type of coerced confession is unconstitutional and is now the subject of an American Civil Liberties Union (ACLU) lawsuit against the Orange County Sheriff’s Office.

 Many criminal cases are won – or lost – during the pretrial stage.
 Suspects are at their most vulnerable, usually shaken by the arrest experience and without the benefit of legal representation.
 The police know this is the best time to extract illegal jailhouse confessions, or incriminating statements from suspects.
 For this reason, you should always exercise your right to remain silent and request the assistance of a Los Angeles criminal appeals lawyer for help with your case.
-To schedule a free consultation with an attorney at Spolin Law, contact us today at (310) 424-5816.
+To schedule a free consultation with an attorney or staff member at Spolin Law, contact us today at (310) 424-5816.

 Police Obtained Confessions Through Threats of Violence